 This post may contain affiliate sales links.
 Please read my disclosure policy.

 Make amazing Stuffed Shells at home with this classic recipe.
-Filled with three cheeses, topped with Alfredo sauce and baked in a store-bought marinara.
+Pasta shells are filled with three cheeses, topped with Alfredo sauce and baked in a delicious store-bought marinara.
+So so delicious served with Homemade Garlic Bread and Cucumber Tomato Salad.
 Lick your plates clean with this delicious recipe!

 While I have a couple of recipes for stuffed shells on my site, I wanted to make sure I had a classic recipe that was fail-proof and delicious!
 Using really good store bought alfredo and marinara sauce are my secrets to getting this on the table fast while still tasting amazing.
 Rao’s is my all-time favorite if you can find it!